Topological equivariant coarse K-homology: Introduction

-In \cite{skandalis_tu_yu} it is shown that the Baum--Connes assembly map $\mu^{BC}_{*}$ is {split-}injective provided the countable group $G$ with its canonical coarse structure $G_{can}$ admits a coarse embedding into a Hilbert space.
+In \cite{skandalis_tu_yu} it is shown that the Baum--Connes assembly map $\mu^{BC}_{A,*}$ is {split-}injective provided the countable group $G$ with its canonical coarse structure $G_{can}$ admits a coarse embedding into a Hilbert space.
 In the following we explain why this result is more general than what could possibly be shown by specializing the results from \cite{desc} to $M$.
 To this end we note that the main assumption on $G$ going into the split-injectivity results in \cite{desc} is finite decomposition complexity (FDC) for $G_{can}$.
 In \cite{gty} it is shown that this FDC condition implies that $G_{can}$ admits a coarse embedding into a Hilbert space.
-Hence all these cases are already covered by \cite{skandalis_tu_yu}.
+Hence all split-injectivity results obtained by specializing \cite{desc} to equivariant topolological $K$-homology are already covered by \cite{skandalis_tu_yu}.

 But note that the method of the proof in \cite{skandalis_tu_yu} {is} specific to equivariant topological $K$-theory with coefficients in a $C^{*}$-algebra, while the results from \cite{desc} apply to a variety of other functors on the orbit category which are not related with topological $K$-theory at all. \hB \end{rem}